oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/_index.md

 +++

-This Quick Start guide provides a comprehensive tutorial designed to step you through WebLogic Kubernetes Toolkit UI (WKTUI) functionality and familiarize you with its capabilities.
-WKTUI is a desktop application that helps you create and deploy WebLogic domains into Kubernetes.
+This Quick Start guide provides a comprehensive tutorial designed to step you through WebLogic Kubernetes Toolkit UI (WKT UI) functionality and familiarize you with its capabilities.
+WKT UI is a desktop application that helps you create and deploy WebLogic domains into Kubernetes.
 Using this guide, you will deploy a sample WebLogic-based application to a Kubernetes cluster.